International Adoptions & Speech Language Services

 Additionally, we offer comprehensive assessment and intervention services to children who have been adopted for years but are still presenting with speech and language deficits.
 These deficits negatively impact their functioning in social and academic settings and therefore require remediation.

 Are you aware that according to NJ parental rights in special education (page 8) if you have doubts that your child will be assessed fairly or disagree with the school district’s evaluation/reevaluation results, you are entitled to ask for an independent evaluation of your internationally adopted child.
+To obtain a letter template, requesting an independent educational evaluation from a school district with Smart Speech Therapy LLC, please contact us via phone or email.

 You can request such evaluation if you determine that the evaluation by the district was not performed correctly or did not provide you with the information you were seeking.
 You particularly have grounds for requesting such an evaluation if the therapist who assessed (or will be assessing) your Internationally Adopted child had limited or no experience in working with Internationally Adopted children.